 A few of my daughter’s female friends have adopted male names (and she refers to them with the male pronoun “he”).
 She tells me they are transgender.
 Should I call these transgender friends by their male names?
 Should I use the pronoun “he” when talking about them?

 I’d like to take a moment up front to commend this parent.
 They demonstrate admirable openness and sensitivity by even asking this question in the first place.
 These are issues worth considering, for there will certainly be times when we encounter people whose sexual orientations or gender identities are different than ours.
 Asking ourselves such questions and taking the questions seriously will help diminish the ways we respond that could perhaps make the individual feel “less than.”

 How to Talk to Trans Teens: Addressing A Pronoun Change

-Now to the question at hand.
-If you are unsure of how to address them properly, it’s perfectly acceptable, to ask two questions of her transgender friends:
+Now to answer the question at hand.
+If you are unsure of how to address them properly, it’s perfectly acceptable to ask two questions of her transgender friends:

 - “Which name do you prefer to go by?”

 - “Which pronouns do you prefer?”

 Further, questions about genitalia, plans to transition, or surgeries are completely inappropriate, just as they’d be inappropriate to ask a cisgender person.
 Once you know their preferences for name and pronouns, try your hardest to respect the way your daughter’s transgender friends want to be addressed.
-There may be slip-ups, but that’s okay.
+There may be slip-ups going forward, but that’s okay.
 No need to make a big deal out of the mistake—simply apologize and move on.
 The effort will be noticed and appreciated.